 Guess how many points the Canons of Dort have?
 Yes!
 Five!
 And guess what each of the five points of the Canons of Dort correspond to?
 Yes!
 One for each of the points made in the Remonstrance!
 The Canons of Dort (Dort, by the way, was the name of the seaport town in the Netherlands where the council, or synod, was held) maintain the orthodox understanding of the Bible's teaching on unconditional election (election is the sovereign choice of God acting upon His good and loving and wise will alone without consideration of any human merit); limited atonement (the blood of Christ is effective for salvation only for those whom God elects to salvation); total depravity (though few humans are as evil as they could be, we are nonetheless each utterly unable to advance any saving effort on our own behalf without the saving work of the Triune God); irresistible grace (God's work of saving grace is of such sovereign character and power, it cannot and will not be resisted by any elect person); and finally, perseverance of the saints (because of the preserving grace of God.)

 It is this fifth point that has drawn my attention this morning, and to which I would point your attention as well.
 In our pragmatically driven culture we often clamor for sermons and teaching that tell us what to do so that we may please God and gain His favor.
 The Canons of Dort remind us that God has already done in Christ all that is needed for human beings to gain God's favor.
-They also remind us that even the day to day efforts at faith and obedience rise not from our own willed resources but from the preserving, empower grace of God at work in through the Holy Spirit.
+They also remind us that even the day to day efforts at faith and obedience rise not from our own willed resources but from the preserving, empowering grace of God at work in through the Holy Spirit.
 In article six under the fifth heading in the document, the canons put forth a wondrous and glorious and sustaining truth:

 For God, who is rich in mercy, according to His unchangeable purpose of election does not take His Holy Spirit from His own completely, even when they fall grievously.
 Neither does He let them fall down so far that they forfeit the grace of adoption and the state of justification, or commit the sin that leads to death (the sin against the Holy Spirit), and plunge themselves, entirely forsaken by Him, into eternal ruin (John 10:27-30; 17:11-12; Romans 8:35-39; Philippians 1:6).